ChrisFirerabbit/Very-Simple-Clipboard-to-Keypress/README.md

 # Very-Simple-Clipboard-to-Keypress
-A very simple script that presses keystrokes associated with the clipboard message when [CTRL][P] is pressed.
+A very simple script that presses keystrokes associated with the clipboard message when [CTRL][`] is pressed.

 Probably isn't even worth uploading but whatevers.